 Apply two coats of this orange-pink from Charlotte Tilbury—blotting with a tissue between each one—for a bold lip that won't budge.

 Spray this onto freshly washed strands before blow-drying your hair to amp up the volume.

 Pat McGrath's matte lipsticks are one of the most comfortable, creamy formulas on the market.
 This pinky nude looks gorgeous on all skin tones.

-Opt for pressed glitters like these from Matte Revolution for the easiest route to sparkly lids.
+Opt for pressed glitters like these from Huda Beauty for the easiest route to sparkly lids.
 I press them on with my fingertips rather than using a brush for more precise application.

 Even the straightest of hair can achieve retro curls with this wand.
-Take sections of hair about 2 inches wide for a bouncy yet relaxed wave.
+Take sections of hair about two inches wide for a bouncy yet relaxed wave.

 This new eyebrow pen from Glossier allows you to draw on precise hair-like strokes for natural-looking yet defined arches.